sbhatti915/Cough-Sense/README.md

 ## Usage
 For training, adjust file paths in `train.py`.

 For inference, adjust file paths in `inference.py` for model and audio sample.
+Each of the audio samples have correct ouputs from the model.

 ## Results